-Small grants scheme
+The small grants scheme

 This grant scheme will help improve local countryside access and information in the New Forest National Park area.

-The Scheme was originally developed and managed across Hampshire by the Hampshire Countryside Access Forum and Hampshire County Council.
-The New Forest Access Forum supports the Scheme and helps to manage it.
+The scheme was originally developed and managed across Hampshire by the Hampshire Countryside Access Forum and Hampshire County Council.
+The New Forest Access Forum supports the scheme and helps to manage it.

-For more information about the Scheme, please contact the Countryside Access Officer on 0845 345 4979 or email firstname.lastname@example.org
+For more information about the scheme, please contact the Countryside Access Officer on 0845 345 4979 or email firstname.lastname@example.org

-Detailed information about the Scheme, and application forms, are available from the Hampshire County Council website – but please note that for projects outside Hampshire all enquiries and applications must be made to the Countryside Access Officer at the New Forest National Park Authority.
+Detailed information about the scheme, and application forms, are available from the Hampshire County Council website – but please note that for projects outside Hampshire all enquiries and applications must be made to the Countryside Access Officer at the New Forest National Park Authority.